AFreeChameleon/multask/README.md

 > mlt delete 0
 ```

-If mult isn't working, you can run:
+If multask isn't working, you can run:

 ```
 > mlt health